mad-lab-fau/imucal/docs/guides/ferraris_guide.rst

    Make sure that it does not wobble and use the same orientation, when calibrating multiple sensor units.
 3. Place the sensor on the flat surface in a way that the calibrated x-axis points upwards.
    In this configuration, mark the top left corner using a marker or a sticker.
-   We will use it as guide for all further calibration positions (see image)
+   We will use it as guide for all further calibration positions (see image).
 4. Prepare the sensor unit to record the calibration.
    You can either record each calibration position/motion as a separate recording or you can make a single large recording and use :func:`~imucal.ferraris_regions_from_interactive_plot` to mark the different sections after the